sumup-oss/foundry/CONTRIBUTING.md

 _Before you get started, make sure you have [Node](https://nodejs.org/en/) v10.18+ and the [Yarn CLI](https://yarnpkg.com/en/docs/install) installed on your computer._

 1. Find an existing issue to work on or follow `Submitting an issue` to create one that you're also going to fix.
 Make sure to notify that you're working on a fix for the issue you picked.
-2. Branch out from latest `master`.
+2. Branch out from latest `main`.
 3. Code, add, commit and push your changes in your branch.
 4. Make sure that tests and linter(s) pass locally for you.
 5. Submit a PR.
-6. Collaborate with the codeowners/reviewers to merge this to `master`.
+6. Collaborate with the codeowners/reviewers to merge this to `main`.

 ## Common commands